lucia-auth/lucia/documentation/collection/main/learn/basics/sessions.md

 ### Get session

 You can get non-dead sessions using [`getSession()`](/reference/api/server-api#getsession).
-This does not renew idle sessions and return both active and idle sessions.
+This does not renew idle sessions and returns both active and idle sessions.

 ```ts
 import { auth } from "./lucia.js";